soulhotel/userChrome-Companion/README.md

 ## End Goal:

 ⓘ To append *any* character to the <ins>end</ins> of the Firefox Window.
-This allows the use of user chrome toggle functionality without appending invisible (in your face characters) to the firefox window title
+Mimicking the functionality of userChrome toggle without appending invisible (in your face characters) to the firefox window title; using post-title manipulation to trigger userChrome (css) styles

-- [ ] whether emoji (🟢) or letter (e) or code (91210)
-- [ ] using the post-title to trigger css styles

 ## Extension functionality